geovedi/book-notes/2022/tracers-in-the-dark.notes.md

   - He became a prominent and outspoken figure on the site, advocating libertarian ideals.
   - DPR emphasized Silk Road as a "community" and its vendors as "heroes," expressing broader goals.
 - Forbes Interview with Dread Pirate Roberts:
-  - The author developed an obsession with DPR and sought to interview him for Forbes.
+  - Greenberg developed an obsession with DPR and sought to interview him for Forbes.
   - DPR agreed to an in-depth interview via the Silk Road's messaging system.
   - He provided insights into his motivations, ambitions, and views on the Silk Road's impact.
 - Silk Road's Concealed Bitcoin Transactions: